dylan-lang/dylan-programming-book/source/perform.rst

 inference that the slot will always be initialized and will always have an integer value.

+.. topic:: Comparison with C:

-#. *Comparison with C:* Dylan always ensures that a slot is initialized
-   before that slot is accessed, automatically inserting a run-time check when it cannot prove at compile time that the slot is always properly initialized.
+   Dylan always ensures that a slot is initialized before that slot is accessed, automatically inserting a run-time check when it cannot prove at compile time that the slot is always properly initialized.
    C puts this burden of safety on the programmer, and that can be the source of subtle bugs.
 A number of debugging and analysis tools are available as addons to C, to help the programmer with this task.

 Always initializing slots, either with a default value or required init-keyword, will make slot access efficient.